Dr. Maria Adriana Verdaasdonk (Netherlands/Australia)

 Chisato Sakuma studied data visualization and 3D stereoscopic dome projection through the Astronomical Observatory Science Creator course at the National Institute of Informatics, Tokyo.
 She currently works as a 3DCG planner and designer for a production and events company.
 In her free time she explores underwater realms as an avid scuba diver.

 Junji Watanabe received his PhD in Information Science and Technology from the University of Tokyo in 2005.
 He studies cognitive science and communication devices with applied perception.
 His fields of interest are visual and haptic perception and communications.
-He received an honorary mention at Ars Electronica 2004 and 2011, and his works exhibited at the Ars Electronica Center.
+He twice received an honorary mention at Ars Electronica, and has had his works exhibited at the Ars Electronica Center.
 He also works in the area of stage design and dance with media performance unit 66b/cell.
-Collaborative works include test-patches, performed at Ars Electronica in 2002 and Seoul International Dance Festival in 2003, and the performance/installation project Living Lens.